awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 + The instance has the required access permissions to all MOF\-related Amazon S3 buckets\.
 Specifically:
   + **s3:GetObject permissions**: This is required for MOF files in private Amazon S3 buckets and custom modules in Amazon S3 buckets\.
   + **s3:PutObject permission**: This is required to write compliance reports and compliance status to Amazon S3 buckets\.
-+ If you are using tags, then ensure that the instance has the required IAM policy\.
++ If you're using tags, then ensure that the instance has the required IAM policy\.
 Using tags requires the instance IAM role to have a policy allowing the `ec2:DescribeInstances` and `ssm:ListTagsForResource` actions\.
 + Ensure that the instance has the expected tags or SSM parameters assigned\.
 + Ensure that the tags or SSM parameters aren't misspelled\.
 + Try applying the MOF locally on the instance to make sure there isn't an issue with the MOF file itself\.